earthly/website/blog/_posts/2021-09-30-awk-examples.md

 **What I've learned: Awk Field Separators**

-Awk assumes that the fields in a record are space delimited.
+Awk assumes that the fields in a record are whitespace delimited.

 You can change this using the `-F` option like this